mleitner8/Chnpths_2026/README.md

 * /mod: NMODL files containing the ionic channel and synaptic mechanisms used in the model

-* /data: where the model and simulation data is stored

 ## Web-based graphical setup and execution via Open Source Brain (OSB) and NetPyNE GUI